awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-github-create-github-repository.md

 1. Follow the instructions for your local machine type to use the command line to create the repository\.
 **Note**
 If you have enabled two\-factor authentication on GitHub, make sure you enter your personal access token instead of your GitHub login password if prompted for a password\.
-For information, see [Providing Your 2FA Authentication Code](https://help.github.com/articles/providing-your-2fa-authentication-code/)\.
+For information, see [Providing your 2FA authentication code](https://help.github.com/articles/providing-your-2fa-authentication-code/)\.

    **On local Linux, macOS, or Unix machines:**